 EBRD Literature Prize News

-The EBRD Literature Prize 2019 is awarded to the year’s best work of literary fiction translated into English and originally written in any language of the EBRD’s 38 countries of operations and published by a UK publisher.
+The Prize will be awarded to the year’s best work of literary fiction translated into English and originally written in any language of the EBRD’s 38 countries of operations and published by a UK publisher.

-The Prize recognises the extraordinary richness and variety of cultures and history in the EBRD region - a region stretching across central and eastern Europe, Central Asia, the Western Balkans, Turkey, the southern and eastern Mediterranean and northern Africa.
+The Prize recognises the extraordinary cultures, history and creativity in the EBRD regions, which across central and eastern Europe, Central Asia, the Western Balkans, Turkey, the southern and eastern Mediterranean and northern Africa.

 About the prize

 The EBRD Literature Prize acknowledges a translated work of literary fiction written originally in any language from a country where the EBRD works and published by a UK publisher.
 The first prize of €20,000 is equally divided between the winning author and translator.

 Books for consideration must be works of literary fiction written originally in any language – whether an official or minority language – from any country where the EBRD invests and they must be translated into English.

 Submissions for the EBRD Literature Prize 2020 may only be made by UK-based publishers for books translated into English for the first time in the period between 15 November 2018 and 15 November 2019.

 Two runners-up and their translators will receive a prize of €1,000 each.
 All three finalists and their translators for the EBRD Literature Prize 2020 will be invited to London to participate in an award ceremony and discussion at EBRD headquarters in April 2020.